 Urban Sound Of Amsterdam/Netherlands/LP

-Holland’s answer to Carl Craig with his second Tons of Tones double pack, and what a little gem it is.
+Holland’s answer to Carl Craig with a Tons of Tones double pack, and what a little gem it is.
 Nine tracks of varied flavors of techno with the Sterac flare for atmospheric strings, beefy basslines and his usual penchant for ’80s style electro, as displayed on the track “Sheherezade,” which comes with a beatless reprise that you can tinker with on the ones and twos.
 For busy technoheads who need quick reviews, buy this for the title track, “Sheherezade,” “Pique Nique” and “Petunia” and hammer the hell out of it, OK.
 Chris Orr